mbk-dev/okama/README.md

 ## Communication

 To communicate with the Okama developer community, create a Github issue or use the Okama mailing list.
 Please be respectful in your communications with the Okama community.
-For basic usage questions (e.g., "Is XXX currency supported by okama?"), please use **the community forums** instead.
+For basic usage questions (e.g., "Is XXX currency supported by okama?"), please use [the community mailing list](https://groups.google.com/g/okama_mpt) instead.

 ## Issues